Last updated on May 11, 2021

-Student organization sponsored events, activities, and meetings that occur in-person will be limited to a group size of no more than 10, including event hosts and attendees.
-Note that this group size limitation applies to gatherings of any nature, not just student organization sponsored events.
+Student organization sponsored events, activities, and meetings that occur indoors and in-person will be limited to a group size of no more than 10, including event hosts and attendees.
+Events, activities, and meetings that occur outdoors will be limited to a group size of no more than 50, including event hosts and attendees.
+Note that these group size limitations apply to gatherings of any nature, not just student organization sponsored events.

 Everyone on campus and in public spaces must wear a cloth mask or face covering in accordance with university guidelines.
 This includes indoor and outdoor events, even when individuals are more than 6 feet away from one another.
 All attendees are responsible for providing their own mask/PPE.
 All event hosts and attendees must practice social distancing by maintaining at least 6 feet (2 meters) distance between themselves and others.
 All attendees should also follow CDC recommendations for handwashing or using hand sanitizer with at least 60% alcohol.

-Due to risks associated with food sharing and cross contamination, no food or beverage may be served or provided at in-person student organization sponsored events.
+Due to risks associated with food sharing and unmasking required for eating, no food or beverages may be served, provided, or consumed at in-person student organization sponsored events.
 Boxed meals or individual wrapped food items may be distributed to participants as a “takeout” option, but should not be consumed during the event.

-Attendees may bring their own snacks and beverages for themselves.
+Attendees may bring their own light snacks and water for themselves.
+This should be limited to an as needed basis (e.g. health reasons, physical exertion such as hiking, outdoor activities on a hot day, etc.).
 Personal food items should not be shared with others and eating at events should be limited.
 When removing masks to eat or drink, attendees should increase their physical distance beyond 6 feet.
 Participants are responsible for the proper disposal of personal food item trash.
 This applies to both on-campus and off-campus events.
 Off-campus events may not be held at restaurants or bars due to their high-risk status.

 Because alcohol impairs judgement and suppresses immune response, it presents additional safety risks beyond those associated with food and beverage sharing.
 Additionally, recent data indicates that bar and restaurant settings are increasingly the source of outbreaks.
 As such, no events with alcohol will be permitted.
 This applies to both on-campus and off-campus events.